 Jack-o'-lantern faces create a spooky ambiance in your home!
-Your child will love making these adorable Halloween jack-o'-lantern faces.
+Your child will love making these adorable Halloween jack-o'-lantern lanterns.
 While creating this spooky decoration, he'll also be learning how to accurately measure in centimeters.
 By carefully measuring out 1 cm segments to cut across the lantern, he'll create a place for light to flow through.
-Have him experiment with cutting different measurements on these jack-o'-lantern faces to see how it affects the amount of light the lantern allows through.
+Have him experiment with cutting different measurements on these jack-o'-lantern lanterns to see how it affects the amount of light the lantern allows through.

 What You Do: